 Alex has worked with over a hundred organisations including 54 universities.
 He designed and developed the HEDIIP data capability framework, led the team to create the HESA in-year collection model, designed the sector level governance for reporting and co-developed the UCISA Higher Education capability model.
 Alex also founded and chairs the UK Higher Education Data Governance network.

 Alex has extensive experience in creating best practice data capability and literacy.
-Through the services summarised on this page, we will explain how we work with each of our customers to create pragmatic and sustainable solutions.
-Alex believe that ‘one size fits none’ so takes a blended approach between best practice and individual organisational objectives.
+Through the services summarised on this page, we will explain our work with each of our university customers to create pragmatic and sustainable solutions.
+Alex believe that ‘one size fits none’ so takes a blended approach between best practice and individual university objectives.

 Is The Leigh Partnership just you?
 Yes and no. The limited company is run by my wife and I. I ‘m responsible for all the consulting, writing and speaking work.
 As this gives me exactly zero scale, and I’m lucky enough to be busy, I work with a select group of practitioners with similar or complementary skills.

 Do you just do data stuff?
 Again yes and no. Data is my thing nowadays, but my history is consulting in Enterprise Architecture (EA) for Deloitte, then running the EA practice there.
 I’ve set up and run a number of EA groups inside and outside of HE.
 This gives me broad and pragmatic experience across the business, application, infrastructure and – to a lesser extent – security domains.